jiaweihong/paxful-helper/README.md

 ## What is Paxful Helper?

-Paxful Helper is a Google chrome extension that scrapes and calculates data / profile information off of other users profile page, which it then formats and displays it directly onto the page.
+Paxful Helper is a Google chrome extension that scrapes and calculates relevant metrics from other Paxful user/vendor's profile page, after which it injects the data directly onto the HTML of the page.
+The aim of the extension was to allow potentials buyers / sellers to more easily verify if a user was trustworthy or not.

 The highlighted sections are the additional content that will be generated to the page when you download the extension.